pourmalek/CovidVisualizedCountry/20210806/readme.md

 Predictions of IHME update 20210806 and IHME update 20210730 for global level and for Iran are NOT identical.

 It has been observed recently when IHME releases a new update, the predictions are identical with its previous update, across locations (global, Canada, Iran).
-After a few days, the same last released update, when processed, is not the same as the previous update.
-Predications has been really updated.
+After a few days, the same last released update, when processed, is not the same as the previous update, i.e., predications have been _really_ updated.

-This is the first time that a released update is the same as the previous update in one location, and is not the same in other locations.
+This is the first time that a released IHME update is the same as the previous update in one location (Canada) and is not the same in other locations (global, Iran).

 <br/><br/>